maeveynot/peach-curl/README.md

 # TODO

-- Passwords with certain punctuation characters cause `/login` to fail (is the app escaping them?)
 - Figure out if chat is really usable without connecting to `pubsub.pubnub.com`
 - Figure out why `/user/hasVerifiedPhone` doesn't work for me
 - Tests, somehow?